Resist Perfectly Balanced Foaming Cleanser

 Truth be told, there are many great plant oils and sunflower oil is definitely one of them.

-A handy multi-functional film former that can be used as a thickening agent, or to increase water-resistance in sunscreens or to entrap pigments/inorganic sunscreens within a micron size matrix for even coverage and easy application.
+A big polymer molecule that has a bunch of different versions and thus different uses.
+It can act as a film former, as a thickening agent, or it can increase the water-resistance in sunscreens.
+It is also used to entrap pigments/inorganic sunscreens within a micron size matrix for even coverage and easy application.

 It’s the - sodium form - cousin of the famous NMF, hyaluronic acid (HA).
 If HA does not tell you anything we have a super detailed, geeky explanation about it here.
 The TL; DR version of HA is that it's a huge polymer (big molecule from repeated subunits) found in the skin that acts as a sponge helping the skin to hold onto water, being plump and elastic.
 HA is famous for its crazy water holding capacity as it can bind up to 1000 times its own weight in water.